 Our online services are a safe and secure way to manage your finances and are built around the highest security standards.
-It is important that you are aware of potential fraud attempts that can come from the Internet.
+Nevertheless, it is important that you are aware of potential online scams and fraud attempts, which have increased particularly since the COVID pandemic.
 You will find information about the most common threats and frauds below:

 Phishing is a technique commonly used by fraudsters to obtain personal data and security information in order to steal an identity or money.
 Fraudsters usually send emails that appear to come from a legitimate company to encourage you to visit a fake website and provide personal information.
 Financial institutions are frequently targeted by such attacks.

 Sogexia may occasionally send you marketing information or product information by email.
 It is important to note that we will never ask you by mail, email or phone for your personal information, login or card details nor encourage you to visit or connect to a site through an email.

 It is also possible to end up on a website appearing identical to the legitimate site after a query on a search engine.
 However, this fake site will have the sole purpose of stealing your login details.